 For me, a no-lamb person, chef prepared slow-cooked monkfish for me.
 My partner couldn't stop eyeing on my fish when chef was shaving summer truffles to the dish, it was indeed as delightful as it looks.
 The fish was perfectly cooked and seasoned with mushroom sauce on the top.
 The bedded assorted mushroom and rye 'porridge' was so delicious even on the edge of truffle.
 Divine.

 Our favorite sweet wine for the upcoming sweet time!
 A lot of thanks to the sommelier and the new father of Geranium, Norbert Dudzinski for introducing and serving all the wines throughout the meal.

 The first dessert was another bite of pure beauty.
-Look at this pretty beetroot sphere which has a brillant thin and crispy outerlayer, inside was filled with sheep’s yogurt and rhubarb powder.
+Look at this pretty beetroot sphere which has a brilliant thin and crispy outerlayer, inside was filled with sheep's yogurt and rhubarb powder.
 Very refreshing and delightful.

 Followed by some creamy beeswax ice cream with a layer of pollen powder on the top.
 Its deliciously creaminess accompanied by a floral hint was so enjoyable.
 The blueberries served along with was infused by floral juices with a drizzle of honey on the top, very fruity and elegant combination that reminds you to appreciate the natural produces.

 Wood sorrel with woodruff - one of the most pretty desserts i have ever had so far, tastes as good as it looks.
 Delicately smooth woodruff cream on the bottom with a mild grassy tastes, it left a mouthful of rich textures and light flavors.
 Frozen wood sorrel added some lovely crispiness to contrast the creamy woodruff.
 A very solid sweet ending.